siasio/EndgameBot/README.md

 ## Installation

-Detailed instructions will be added soon.
-Requirements are listed in the `requirements.txt` file.
-Setting up the environment might be difficult on Windows because of `jax` library.
-To build `jax` under Windows, use this [repo](https://github.com/cloudhan/jax-windows-builder).
-Install `jaxlib` with CUDA to utilize your GPU.
-Make sure that you have required version of `opax`, `optax`, `chex`, `jax` and `jaxlib` libraries.

-Make sure that you have `opencv-python-headless` and not `opencv-python` installed.
-Otherwise, a GUI might not run.
+Clone this repository to your local machine.
+The repository uses one submodule: [my fork](https://github.com/siasio/a0-jax) of the `a0-jax` [repository](https://github.com/NTT123/a0-jax).
+If after cloning the current repository, the `a0-jax` directory remains empty, navigate to the current repository root and run: `git clone https://github.com/siasio/a0-jax`.

+The project uses relative imports from the `a0-jax` submodule, so you need to make sure that they are recognized by Python.
+In PyCharm, you can achieve it by right-clicking on the directory and choosing `Mark Directory as: Sources Root`.
+In terminal, export the `a0-jax` directory path to the `PYTHONPATH`.

+Find a fine-tuned Endgame Bot in the release section of this repository.
+Download it to the `a0-jax` directory.

+To install libraries required for using the bot run:

+`pip install -r vis_requirements.txt`

+If your computer has a dedicated GPU, you could benefit from installing `jax` with GPU support.
+For Linux, follow instructions from the jax documentation [here](https://jax.readthedocs.io/en/latest/installation.html).
+Windows version can be installed from unofficial community builds [here](https://github.com/cloudhan/jax-windows-builder).

+Note that the network is quite light so `jax` CPU version is enough for using it.

+If you want to run the training loop by yourself, more libraries are required.
+Install them with:

+`pip install -r train_requirements.txt`

+For training, it's recommended to use a machine with a dedicated GPU, and to install `jax` with GPU support.

+### Known issues

+Issues might arise if you use versions of `optax` or `chex` other than specified in the requirements file.
+Make sure that you have the correct versions installed.

+Windows installation of GPU supported `jax` version from the community builds might prove impossible on specific computers.
+In such case, use the CPU version.

+In `train_requirements.txt`, `opencv-python-headless` is listed.
+If you have `opencv-python` instead, you might run into issues with the visualization tool because of a conflict between `PyQt` and `OpenCV` libraries.

 ## Usage

-Find a fine-tuned Endgame Bot in the realese section of this repository.
-Download it to the `a0-jax` directory.

-To use a GUI, run `goban.py`.
+To use a GUI, run `visualize.py`.
 Press "Set up position" and put Black and White stones on the board.
 When "Black" is selected, you can add Black stones with mouse left-click, and White stones with right-click.
 When you set the position, press "Mask" and select intersections which count into the local position.
 After you press "Finish and analyze" a game tree for the local position will be created, and you can view it on the right-side panel.
 To the right of the panel some statistics will be displayed:
  - a probability that White or Black gets the next move in the local position - ideally, we would like it to be 50-50 for positions with gote moves, 100-0 for positions with a sente move of one of the players, or if the previous move was sente, and 0-0 for finished positions
  - a local result calculated with Chinese rules, i.e. an expected difference between the number of Black's and White's intersections within the masked region
  - a value of move calculated with Japanese rules (which is twice the local temperature); something is incorrect when calculating values of reverse sente moves - should be revised